To the Teacher

 Prerequisites: The concept of slope.
 The concept of similarity.

 Teacher's Notes: This is an introduction to the tangent ratio, and to the arctangent.
-You should probably demonstrate the correct procedure (as shown in the figures) on the overhead.
+You should probably demonstrate the correct procedure (as shown in the figures).
 It is possible to get a reading accurate to the nearest degree or millimeter, so the tables can be accurate to two significant digits.

 2. Using Slope Angles